waku-org/specs/standards/application/metadata.md

 ---
-slug: 66
-title: 66/WAKU2-METADATA
+title: WAKU2-METADATA
 name: Waku Metadata Protocol
-status: raw
 editor: Alvaro Revuelta <alrevuelta@status.im>
 contributors:
 ---

-# Metadata Protocol
+## Metadata Protocol

 Waku specifies a req/resp protocol that provides information about the node's medatadata.
 Such metadata is meant to be used by the node to decide if a peer is worth connecting or not.
 The node that makes the request, includes its metadata